Superalgos/Superalgos/README.md

 ![Getting-Started-Guide-07-Zoom-In](https://user-images.githubusercontent.com/13994516/67237088-d7fdc300-f44a-11e9-8ae5-d3fd394ffc22.gif)

-Now go the *Layers Panel* on the left-hand side of the screen and use the wheel of you mouse to scroll down until you find the Layers named "*BCK Test 2019*, and turn them on with a single click on each.
+Now go the *Layers Panel* on the left-hand side of the screen and use the wheel of your mouse to scroll down until you find the Layers named "*BCK Test 2019*, and turn them on with a single click on each.

 ![Getting-Started-Guide-08-Turn-on-Layers](https://user-images.githubusercontent.com/13994516/67237090-d8965980-f44a-11e9-86ba-3eb1e6980ae2.gif)